 #2 Winery tours with grapes plump on the vine

 This is your last chance to take a stroll through the vineyard (in pleasant weather, anyway), and the best time of year to do it if you want to see the grapes at their plumpest.
 This is the final stage.
 The fruits of our labor are ready to be made into the wine of the future.
 Take in the allies of vines and grapes as you’re wrapped in your favorite scarf or sweater, possibly after tasting our late harvest Riesling, a nationwide favorite, which you can see developing right there on the vine.
 All this, while the winery is in full swing and the grapes are being pressed and prepared for their delicious fate.
-For more information about our complimentary tours and to view our seasonal schedule, click here.

 #3 Extended colors